premchander-revature/interviewquestions/Java Automation/testing-automation.md

 ---

-32. How we can implment BDD using cucumber?
+32. How we can implement BDD using cucumber?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)